jemadd04/terraform-aws/README.md

 - [x] 1 application load balancer that listens on port 80 and forwards traffic to the instance in sub4
 - [x] Subnets should have security groups in place
 - [x] 1 S3 bucket with lifecycle policies
+- [x] Architecture diagram
+- [x] Screenshot of RedHat instance logged in

 ## Process
 My process was to initially go down the list of requirements and knock out each item one by one.
 After I completed every item and was able to get it successfully deployed using 'terraform plan' and 'terraform apply', I then wanted to learn about modules and how to utilize them.
 I had never used modules in Terraform up until this point so it was a great learning experience and I definitely can see the value in them.